 Cracking the code on chargebacks

-Failing to deliver a product and fraud are the most common reasons for chargebacks in the software and e-book industry, making customer support critical.
+Failing to deliver a product and fraud are the most common reasons for chargebacks for Merchants using a Software and E Book Merchant Account, making customer support critical.
 No business wants to get hit with excessive chargebacks simply because customer support representatives didn’t respond promptly, offered unfair prices, or didn’t provide proven, trusted delivery options.
 Due to the nature of these sales, the delivery process should be as automated as possible for e-books and software.
 The best option is to have an electronic item delivered automatically to a customer after a payment has been received.

-To prove to customers that merchants are running reputable, trustworthy businesses, they provide patrons with itemized receipts that include the amount of the purchases, the exact way the business name will appear on credit card transactions, and a customer support number.
+To prove to customers that a Software and E Book Merchant Account Business Owner is running reputable, trustworthy businesses, they provide patrons with itemized receipts that include the amount of the purchases, the exact way the business name will appear on credit card transactions, and a customer support number.

 Since many chargebacks occur within four days of purchases, merchants should stay connected with customers to ensure their satisfaction for at least one week after transactions have been completed.
 This is especially helpful with software businesses that bill customers monthly for recurring services, such as the continued use of an upgraded app or program.
 Good ways to stay connected include: